uberVelocity/Tasker/Bugs, fixes, and additions.md

 - Dockerize CassandraDB database - Done
 - Replicate CassandraDB database
 - Store tasks per user in database
--

 ## Scalability and fault tolerance

 - Connect frontend with backend in docker - Done (but without reverse proxy)
-- Attempt to reconnect to database if connection drops
+- Attempt to reconnect to database if connection drops - Done
 - Serve app on Kubernetes
 - Create replicas of every component in an orchestrator (Docker swarm or Kubernetes)
 - Deploy application on AWS